isaacovercast/playlist/movies.md

 * [Midsommar (2019; A24)](https://en.wikipedia.org/wiki/Midsommar) - (01/04/26) 3.2/5 :sparkles: Classified as 'folk horror', but it's really just a horror movie with folk-y themes.
 The main characters are flat, and it's mostly obvious what will happen and why because it follows a horror movie story arc.
 A nice watch but probably don't need to see it again.

 ## Drama
-* [Train Dreams](https://en.wikipedia.org/wiki/Train_Dreams_(film)) - (01/05/26) 3.7/5 :sparkles: A bit Terrence Malick, a bit Place Beyond the Pines, but doesn't make it all the way there in either case.
+* [Train Dreams (2025)](https://en.wikipedia.org/wiki/Train_Dreams_(film)) - (01/05/26) 3.7/5 :sparkles: A bit Terrence Malick, a bit Place Beyond the Pines, but doesn't make it all the way there in either case.
 If I was in the mood I would rather re-watch Days of Heaven probably 99 times out of 100.

 ## Scifi
 * [The Running Man (2025)](https://en.wikipedia.org/wiki/The_Running_Man_(2025_film)) - (01/05/26) 2/5 :sparkles: Pointless.